-Keeping in mind what we just talked about, here are some key qualities to look out for when choosing your multivitamin:
+Here are some key features to look for when choosing a multivitamin:

-ran a study to identify how much of a problem poor disintegration poses when it comes to multivitamins.
-Dr. Raimar Löbenberg, PhD, lead researcher in a study published in the Journal of Pharmacy and Pharmaceutical Sciences where lead researcher, Dr. Raimar Löbenberg, PhD, examined 49 well-known commercially available multivitamins that were in either capsule or tablet form to find out whether they would break down in time (within 20 minutes of ingestion) to release their contents for the body to use.
+In his book, The Micronutrient Miracle, Jayson Calton, PhD shares a study published in the Journal of Pharmacy and Pharmaceutical Sciences where lead researcher, Dr. Raimar Löbenberg, PhD, examined 49 well-known commercially available multivitamins that came either in a capsule or tablet form, to find out whether they would break down in time (within 20 minutes of ingestion) to release their contents for the body to use.
 The results were as follows:

-While liquid supplements may be better in terms of absorption, there are still some things to note before going out and buying a multivitamin.
+While liquid supplements appear to have the upper hand in terms of absorption, there are still some things to note before going out and buying a multivitamin.

-Note: Light, air, and heat will deteriorate micronutrient levels in supplements.
-So, if you purchase a multivitamin that’s been exposed to heat or has been sitting on the store shelf exposed to fluorescent lighting, there’s a good chance the micronutrients may be affected to some extent.
+Keep in mind that light, air, and heat will deteriorate micronutrient levels in supplements.
+So if you purchase a multivitamin that’s been exposed to heat, or has been sitting on the store shelf exposed to fluorescent lighting, there’s a good chance the micronutrients may be affected to some extent.

 - Artificial flavours